top of page

 And like unless it's yes to both, then maybe it needs to be kicked out.

-Yeah, I think, you know, thinking to starting with the goal in mind when you get started with your finances I we can donate in a couple ways and so I'm kind of getting towards that point is just like thinking about giving and donating and so we can give our time especially You're first getting started with your financial Journey.
+We can donate in a couple ways and so I'm kind of getting towards that point is just like thinking about giving and donating and so we can give our time especially you're first getting started with your financial journey.

 Maintain all these areas that we love and enjoy, people have to go out and do work, whether it's cleaning maintaining whatever it is.